bang-olufsen/bang_olufsen-hacs/README.md

   media_content_type: radio
 ```

-_NOTE_: To easily obtain the media_content_id for a Deezer track or B&O Radio station, you can enable the 'Media id' sensor on Mozart device in Home Assistant (disabled by default).
+_NOTE_: To easily obtain the media_content_id for a Deezer/Tidal track or B&O Radio station, you can enable the 'Media id' sensor on Mozart device in Home Assistant (disabled by default).
 Once enabled, start playing the content you wish to activate in a service call - the Media id sensor will then provide the value to be used in the media_content_id field.

 ### Custom services